finaea/Dragon-Survivor/README.md

-### A Vtuber fan game that was made for an university project assignment by id 21058045.
-Featuring Selen Tatsuki from Nijisanji EN and Kiryu Coco from Hololive!
+### A top-down 2D shooting Vtuber fan game!
+### Featuring Selen Tatsuki from Nijisanji EN and Kiryu Coco from Hololive!

 ### The main menu: